inbravo/travel/june-2019/README.md

 * Don't stay long at any high altitude point.
 Mountain sickness can kill your joy
 * Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting
 * Avoid following any vehicle for long, try to overtake and avoid any pothole/obstacle
+* In high altitude regions, apply oil on the belly button, to keep your lips moisturized
 * Avoid full tank, keep little bit of air in it.
 Also keep opening your spare/jerry fuel can
 * Remember that civilian traffic is stopped on J&K highways on certain days for armed forces movement